 Researchers may store images created with our equipment onto their own flash drives (USB sticks), or purchase a CD or flash drive in our Research Centre at cost.

 Passwords for User Accounts on ArchivesSearch expire every three years.
-If your password has expired, please contact State Records who will be able to assist with resetting your password.
+You do not need your password to search ArchivesSearch for public access records, but will need it to log in to order records ahead of your visit to our Research Centre.
+If your password has expired, please contact us so that we can assist with resetting your password.
 Alternatively, you may visit our Research Centre where our staff will be able to provide assistance.

 - Society of Australian Genealogists